Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ## Experiment Inspection
 Duration: 5

-Once an experiment is completed, it is important to understand the final model's predictive performance, its features, parameters, and how the features and model combine to make a pipeline.
+Once an experiment is completed, it is important to understand the final model's predictive performance, its features, parameters, and how the features and model are combined to make a pipeline.

 ### Diagnostics